-2.10.1 Claims for payment of election expenses, from suppliers, must be received by the election agent within 45 days after polling day (i.e., 8 July 2019).
+2.10.1 Claims for payment of election expenses, from suppliers, must be received by the election agent within 45 days after polling day (i.e., 13 January 2020).
 Claims received after this date cannot be paid by the election agent [Section 34].
 It is an offence to make a payment if the claim is received after the 45 days have elapsed.
 To avoid disputes, it is very important that agents advise their suppliers of this requirement when placing orders for property, goods or services.
-Even though such claims cannot be paid, they are still regarded as election expenses and must be accounted for in the Election Expenses Statement furnished to the Standards Commission [Section 36(1)(d)].
+Even though such claims cannot be paid, they are still regarded as election expenses and must be accounted for in the Election Expenses Statement furnished to the Standards Commission.

-2.11 Furnishing an Election Expenses Statement after the election
+2.11 Furnishing an election expenses statement